Living in Greece as an expat

 With its shimmering beaches, endless sunny days, rich cultural traditions and ancient historical sites, it's no surprise that moving to Greece is an appealing prospect for many.

-Considered by many to be the birthplace of Western civilization, Greece is surrounded by Italy and the Ionian Sea to the west, and Turkey and the Aegean Sea to the east.
-It has long been an attractive destination for its relaxed lifestyle and natural beauty.
+Many consider Greece to be the birthplace of Western civilization.
+It is surrounded by Italy and the Ionian Sea to the west and Turkey and the Aegean Sea to the east.
+Greece has long been an attractive destination for its relaxed lifestyle and natural beauty.

 Athens, known as 'the City of the Gods', is the birthplace of democracy where the monuments of Ancient Greece continue to dominate the city.
 It is also Greece’s financial capital and houses the headquarters of many of the multinational companies operating in the country.

 Greece's social and economic problems can't be denied.
-It is notorious for high levels of corruption in politics and business, as well as complicated government bureaucracy.
-However, Greece is a place of truly majestic beauty.
-Its people are warm and friendly, they value relationships, love food and are proud of their culture and traditions.
+It is notorious for high levels of corruption in politics and business, and complicated government bureaucracy.
+That said, Greece is a place of truly majestic beauty.
+Its people are warm and friendly.
+They value relationships, love food, and are proud of their culture and traditions.

 Cost of living in Greece